theta360developers/plugin-guide/docs/concept.md

 * Button side button (mode) cycles through pre-set settings
 * Companion mobile app is used to configure timelapse settings and store them into camera

-Some more thoughts about buying hardware [here. from Craig](https://community.theta360.guide/t/using-mesh-iot-button-with-ricoh-theta-to-create-remote-wireless-shutter/1641/15).
+Some more thoughts from Craig ([@codetricity](https://community.theta360.guide/u/codetricity/summary)) about hardware needed for this project [here](https://community.theta360.guide/t/using-mesh-iot-button-with-ricoh-theta-to-create-remote-wireless-shutter/1641/15).

+Think you could build this? :-)

 # More Concept Ideas from RICOH